 The meeting aboard the Skyline Princess gave community activists the chance to hear ideas that they later presented during the public comment period.
-Among the potential ideas that the DEP is considering are ecological enhancements and creation of green infrastructure, such as more porous pavement that will absorb rainwater and will reduce runoff into the bay and green roof buildings that will be covered with vegetation that will absorb rainwater.
-There are also proposals to better maximize the flow into waste water treatment plants to better capture CSOs and plans to modify and optimize the sewer system.
+Among the potential ideas that the DEP is considering are ecological enhancements and creation of green infrastructures, such as more porous pavement that will absorb rainwater and will reduce runoff into the bay and green roof buildings that will be covered with vegetation that will absorb rainwater.
+There are also proposals to better maximize the flow into wastewater treatment plants to better capture CSOs and plans to modify and optimize the sewer system.

 The final plan could cover infrastructure spending on sewage treatment for the next 25 years, Sean Dixon, a lawyer for Riverkeeper told the Chronicle at the Skyline meeting.

-“We’ve got a huge problem ahead of us” Dixon said of the sewage flow into Flushing Bay, “It’s up to the community to tell the elected officials, tell city agencies, tell the state agencies that we don’t want that to continue for 25 more years.”
+“We’ve got a huge problem ahead of us,” Dixon said of the sewage flow into Flushing Bay.
+“It’s up to the community to tell the elected officials, tell city agencies, tell the state agencies that we don’t want that to continue for 25 more years.”

 Skyline Cruises Can Provide the Venue for Your Next Meeting